Skip to main content

 GitHub

-This page covers the GitHub Actions particulars of the Plumber CLI: how to authenticate, the controls that ship for GitHub, the issues they emit, and a complete github.controls: configuration block.
-For installation and the provider-agnostic command reference, see the main CLI page.
+This page covers the GitHub Actions particulars of the Plumber CLI: how to authenticate, the controls that ship for GitHub, the issues they emit, a complete github.controls: configuration block, and the drop-in GitHub Action for automated compliance scanning with SARIF upload.
+For installation, see the Installation page.
+For the provider-agnostic command reference, see the main CLI page.

 On GitHub Actions, Plumber flags issues like: